simonw/til/sqlite/trying-macos-extensions.md

 You can run `which sqlite3` to see where it is located - on my system that outputs `/usr/bin/sqlite3`.

-If you use Homebrew you can run `brew install sqlite` - this will install a modern version of SQLite, but it won't link it into your path (it's a "key-only package" in Homebrew jargon) to avoid conflicting with the macOS default installation.
+If you use Homebrew you can run `brew install sqlite` - this will install a modern version of SQLite, but it won't link it into your path (it's a "keg-only package" in Homebrew jargon) to avoid conflicting with the macOS default installation.
 Running `brew info sqlite` confirms this.

 ```
 % brew info sqlite